mainelander/justlisted/GabrielleResume.md

 Tutor (January 2016-May 2017)
 ```
 Tutor provided one-on-one and small group instruction for school- age children in Durham in order to increase the reading and writing proficiency and mathematical skills of children.
-	•	Trained in connection with the Duke Community Service Center and Worked as
-Tutors within the Durham Community: Applied a myriad of educational skills in
+	•	Trained in connection with the Duke Community Service Center and Worked asTutors within the Durham Community: Applied a myriad of educational skills in
 	     order to teach effectively and meticulously
 	•	Consistently committed to working in racially and economically diverse communities; motivated and resourceful in ensuring that each student received the highest quality of education that I could provide.
 >## The Scripps Research Institute | Jupiter, FL | Intern (June 2013- August 2013)